 Halloween.
 Most people consider it just another commercialized holiday that has spread from America.
 In fact, it has a long history with its roots likely in Ireland.

-An animated discussion on the appeal of the Broche pillar on Korenmarkt or the love-hate relationship of Gentenaars with the Schapenstal (sheep barn, a pet name for the Stadshal on the Emile Braunplein) - these are just the two latest examples of how engaged the city dwellers are when it
+An animated discussion on the appeal of the Broche pillar on Korenmarkt or the love-hate relationship of Gentenaars with the Schapenstal (sheep barn, a pet name for the Stadshal on the Emile Braunplein) - these are just two examples of how engaged the city dwellers are when it comes to

 Meet the Glocals is a series of expat events in Ghent where newcomers meet more established expats and experts to talk about their burning issues.
 Organised by Community Gent, several rounds of the events will take place this year.
 Read on to learn all about them.